hterminasyan/approuter-privatelink-proxy/approuter-launchpad/README.md

 The frontend extensions of your SAP S/4HANA system running on SAP BTP can now also benefit from the new SAP Private Link service by establishing private connectivity to your SAP backend systems.

+>Please note that this scenario covers only the frontend extensions.
+The federated SAP S/4HANA content is out of scope.

 The main idea of this architecture is to use the Application Router as a proxy for the private connectivity between SAP S/4HANA and frontend extensions running on SAP BTP.
 The configuration steps you can find below.

 ![solution diagram](../img/approuter-launchpad.png)